St. Catherine's Academy: History

 St. Catherine’s Academy was founded by Mother Maria Pia Backes, O.P., one of the three foundresses of the Dominican Sisters of Mission San Jose.
 The school was dedicated on March 19, 1889 and opened on March 22nd as an academy for girls and a parochial school for local German families.
 In 1894, St. Catherine’s became an orphanage for up to 200 boys by 1903 before becoming an all-boys military school in the 1924.
 In 1925, the school acquired the status of "private military academy" with approval by Bishop John J. Cantwell.
 Despite suffering a major earthquake in 1933, a statue of St. Joseph remained standing and it currently resides in the indoor pool area today.
 In the 1950's, enrollment was expanding so the school opened its doors to day students.
 The name was changed to St. Catherine's Military School and later St. Catherine's Military Academy.
 In August 2007, the academy began using its original name: St. Catherine's Academy.
 The Dominican Sisters continue to be a presence on campus.
 Today, eleven sisters hold positions in administration, resident care and teaching while two military professionals lead the military program.
 The academy celebrated its 135th anniversary in 2024.

 Campus

-St. Catherine’s Academy has an 8 acre campus in Anaheim, California, approximately two miles (3 km) from Disneyland.
+St. Catherine’s Academy is a transitional kindergarten–8^{th} grade campus in Anaheim, California, approximately two miles (3 km) from Disneyland.
 Resident cadets stay in one of four dormitories.

 The school’s chapel, the St. Thomas Aquinas Chapel, was completed in 1958.
-Decorated by the artist Jan Henryk de Rosen and equipped with a full-size organ, it is dedicated to the memory of Captain William Maguire, the cadets' chaplain in the 1950s.
+Decorated by the artist Jan Henryk de Rosen and equipped with a full-size organ, it is dedicated to the memory of Captain William Maguire, the cadets' chaplain in the 1950's.
 Maguire was a United States Navy Chaplain to the Pacific Fleet during World War II.
 He was at Pearl Harbor, preparing to celebrate mass when the Japanese attacked.